ME-ICA/tedana/docs/denoising.rst

 .. tab:: Python

-  Unfortunately, "non-aggressive" denoising is difficult to do with nilearn's Masker objects, so we will end up using numpy directly for this approach.
+  Unfortunately, "non-aggressive" denoising is difficult to do with ``nilearn``'s Masker objects, so we will end up using ``numpy`` directly for this approach.

   .. code-block:: python